Study of disease in Black Herefords affects human health

 He sent one ear from a calf along with ear notches from the parents to Beever, who eventually diagnosed MSUD in June 2016.

-“It was bad news, but it was also a relief to find out what it was,” Hardin says.
+“It was bad news, but it was also a relief to find out what it was,” Hardin said.

-Blood samples from the Black Herefords showed 21 of 43 head were MSUD carriers, Hardin says.
+Blood samples from the Black Herefords showed 21 of 43 head were MSUD carriers, Hardin said.

-“That year it was painful to send several good bull candidates to the feedlot,” he says.
+“That year it was painful to send several good bull candidates to the feedlot,” he said.
 “Culling decisions on bulls would be more stringent than the cows.”

 Expanding the diagnosis